thegamecracks/theticketbot/README.md

 To further customize the inbox, you can select the inbox message and use `/inbox staff add` to add members or roles to ping when a user creates a ticket.
-If you want to be more advanced, you can customize the starting message with `/inbox starter set`.
+If you want to be more advanced, you can customize the starting message with `/inbox new-tickets set-starter`.
 To keep push notifications easy to understand at a glance, make sure the starter message says something unique to its inbox at the beginning, like:

 > $author Thank you for creating a moderation ticket! $staff will be with you shortly.